 As the international learned society for biblical scholars, teaching is at the core of the SBL mission, and the Society has a long-standing commitment to teaching and education related to biblical scholarship.
-Related projects and resources are listed below.
-We invite you learn about, get involved in, and contact us about the projects.

 The SBL International Cooperation Initiative's

 (ICI) mission is to foster biblical scholarship and to

 facilitate mutual cooperation among colleagues.
 In that spirit, SBL is establishing databases that will allow scholars who would like the experience of volunteer teaching in other countries and institutions that can accomodate them to connect.
 Individual scholars and schools will have the information needed to contact each other and make their own arrangements.
 Scholars and institutions that wish to participate should email Charlie Haws